Find Grad Schools

 9 Yearly Graduations

 Claremont Graduate University comes in at #3 on our list of the most popular colleges offering doctor's degrees in religion.
 Roughly 1,900 attend the school each year.
-The religion program at Claremont Graduate University awarded 9 doctor's degrees during the 2020-2021 school year.
-Around 11% of these students were from an underrepresented racial-ethnic group, and 11% were women.
+During the most recent year for which we have data, 9 people received their doctor's degree in religion from Claremont Graduate University.
+About 56% of this group were women, and 33% were students from an underrepresented racial-ethnic group.

 #3